Logo MITECO

 • Creation of standardised indicators for the treatment of study heterogeneity.

 • Development of a new application of Heckman’s selection model as a knowledge transfer function on the cost-benefit analysis of adaptation measures.
+Development of valuation scenarios based on key factors.

 • Development of a user rating survey in order to calibrate and validate the results of the model.